nawabahmadreshi/documentation/pages/third-party-integrations/omniture.md

 1. Locate Adobe Analytics and choose **Enable**.
   * If you have not yet entered billing information, please do so now.
 1. Enter your Adobe Analytics information and hit **Save**.

+## Pass Adobe Visitor ID

+When you're ready to send data through Branch, you'll need to make sure you pass through the configured Adobe Visitor ID through the Branch SDKs.
+In order to do so, call the property `trackingIdentifier` on the `ADBMobile` class, and pass this value through `setRequestMetadataKey` on the Branch SDKs.

+Here's a sample snippet showing this. **NOTE** you must set the $adobe_visitor_id before calling *initSession*.

+{% highlight objc %}

+Branch *branch = [Branch getInstance];
+[[Branch getInstance] setRequestMetadataKey:@"$adobe_visitor_id" value:[ADBMobile trackingIdentifier]];

+{% endhighlight %}

+## What Branch Sends to Adobe Analytics

 {% endif %}